 To have a healthy SaaS, it’s not enough to simply see your revenue go up.
 You need to know how fast it’s growing, whether that pace is sustainable, and when to adjust your growth tactics.

 You need to know your revenue growth rate.

-Revenue growth rate is one of the most important metrics SaaS companies can track.
+The revenue growth rate is one of the most important metrics SaaS companies can track.

 It shows the evolution of a company’s revenue over a certain period.
 How fast a company’s month-to-month and year-to-year revenue grows, is an indicator of whether the company will be profitable in the long run and thus whether it has a good chance of survival.
 This makes revenue growth rate a tool to predict future performance as well as issues that may arise.